Deyht/CIANNA/README.md

    CUDA Only:
    - Check all the references to **cublas** and **nvcc** Edit cuda_arg="...":
-     - Update the -arch parameter to fit your GPU architecture
+     - Update the -arch parameter to fit your GPU architecture (sm_35 and bellow are not supported)
      - Add -D CUDA_OLD if using CUDA < 11.1
      - Add -D GEN_VOLTA (Volta, Pascal, Turing) or -D GEN_AMPERE (Ampere only) for various mixed precision type support)